Abby3017/ETH_CIL22/README.md

 DistilBERT Classifier model for text classification.
 Parameter big_data should be True (by default) for classification on the full twitter dataset and False for the smaller dataset.
 Simply run `distbert_transformer_classifier.py`, with `preprocess.py` in the same folder and the twitter datasets in the data folder.

 ### Combined GELU Classifier
-Two body transformer classifier model using both ELECTRA and DistilBERT models and a multiple layer neural network with GELU activation functions as a classification head.
+Two body transformer classifier model using both ELECTRA and DistilBERT models and a neural network with GELU activation functions as a classification head.
 Parameter big_data should be True (by default) for classification on the full twitter dataset and False for the smaller dataset.
 Simply run `multi_classifier.py`, with `preprocess.py` in the same folder and the twitter datasets in the data folder.

 # Requirements